Market Risk Signals

 - The likelihood of a recession is rising due to a swift demand shock from efforts to contain and avoid the Coronavirus.
 At this point, visibility is low and the nature of this downturn is unique.
 As such, it is unclear as to whether we treat this as the completion of the cycle or an interuption of the cycle.
 For our model to get back to past post-recession lows would entail significant job losses, which is looking highly probable.
 Unlike previous recessions, it is likely to be the service sector as most services involve human contact.
 The service sector has been a major employment driver in this cycle and is composed of a lot of small businesses (e.g. restaurants).

 *Model based on Capacity Utilitization, Unemployment Rate, Treasury yield spreads, and Consumer Confidence Indexes

 We see earnings growth as the key to the market cycle, with profit margin expansion and contraction being the key source of earnings growth.
 This bull market has seen strong earnings growth with profit margin expansion being the dominant driver.
 With the Coronavirus temporarily shutting our economy down, we believe we reached the peak in profit margins for this cycle.
 Given what is expected to be a sharp, but temporary demand shock creates uncertainty as to how far margins fall and the speed with which they rebound.

 *Based on analysts’ annual estimates for revenue and EPS.
 Source: Bloomberg, S&P Dow Jones Indexes

 - While not a particularly adept timing tool, valuation, or the price one pays, is an important component in determining the potential return.
-Higher valuation levels, such as seen today, suggest lower than historical average returns over the next five years.
+As valuations fall, the return potential for the S&P 500® increases.

 *Ranked 1 through 5, with 5 representing historically high levels